samfeldstein/pairings/notebook.md

 - Use type="button" to disable default behavior where you can
 - Replace class hidden with hidden attr
 - Generator reset behavior should just occur when you hit the generate button
+- Make list names bigger in all lists

 ## Refactor